oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/printf/README.md

 | OS                                | Linux* Ubuntu* 18.04/20.04, RHEL*/CentOS* 8, SUSE* 15; Windows* 10
 | Hardware                          | Intel® Programmable Acceleration Card (PAC) with Intel Arria® 10 GX FPGA <br> Intel® FPGA Programmable Acceleration Card (PAC) D5005 (with Intel Stratix® 10 SX) <br> Intel® FPGA 3rd party / custom platforms with oneAPI support <br> *__Note__: Intel® FPGA PAC hardware is only compatible with Ubuntu 18.04*
 | Software                          | Intel® oneAPI DPC++ Compiler <br> Intel® FPGA Add-On for oneAPI Base Toolkit
-| What you will learn               | How to declare and use experimental::printf in a DPC++ program
+| What you will learn               | How to declare and use printf in a DPC++ program
 | Time to complete                  | 10 minutes

 ## Purpose
-This tutorial demonstrates how to use SYCL experimental printf in a DPC++ FPGA program.
+This tutorial shows how to use some simple macros to enable easy use of the SYCL printf() function in a DPC++ FPGA program.
+This function allows printing from within code running on the FPGA.

 ### Motivation
-Previously, we've provided examples for how to print data in DPC++ using the Stream class in the [Intel oneAPI GPU Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/software-development-process/debugging-the-dpc-and-openmp-offload-process/debug-the-offload-process.html).
+Previously, we've provided examples for how to print data in DPC++ using the Stream class in the [Intel oneAPI GPU Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-gpu-optimization-guide/top/debugging-and-profiling/doing-io-in-the-kernel.html).

-Compare to the Stream class, experimental::printf is a free function that can be called anywhere without needing to pass it as kernel arguements.
-It also has better performance in FPGA device.
+Compare to the Stream class, printf() has the following advantages:

+* printf() is a function that is globally available; Stream is an object which can only be obtained by passing it as a kernel argument from the host.
+In order to use Stream somewhere within your application, you have to pass the Stream object through the whole call stack.
+For debugging in large applications, using printf() has a great advantage allowing you to quickly add some print statements and easy to remove later without changing your main code.

+* On the FPGA device, printf() has smaller area usage (less LSUs) and better performance (Stream could introduce massive II inner loops).

 ### Simple Code Example